Work Site: 900 Otay Lakes Road, Chula Vista, CA 91910

-Range 28, Step 1-5, $7,324.83-$8,903.17 per month.
+Range 12, Steps 1-9, $4,978.00-$7,081.00 (salary placement is based on background, education & experience).
 An excellent benefits package which includes medical, vision, dental, retirement, vacation, generous sick leave package, and life insurance is available for the employee and eligible dependents.
-This position is a classified exempt position in accordance with the Fair Labor Standard Act and California Education Code Section 88020.
-The employee holding this position is not eligible for overtime compensation.

 As soon as the successful candidate is identified and following the subsequent governing board approval.

-Monday-Friday: 7:00 a.m.-4:00 p.m.
+Monday-Friday: 8:00 a.m.-5:00 p.m.
 (Approximately).
-Work schedule may be adjusted to meet the needs of the department.
+Work schedule may be adjusted to meet the needs of the office.
 Successful candidate may be assigned to any of the campus sites (Chula Vista, National City, Otay Mesa, and/or San Ysidro).